sharife/mantrabio/site/content/team/_index.md

     title: Principal Scientist, Protein Engineering
     image: /img/portraits/headshot-robert.jpg
   - bio: At Mantra Bio, Ginny leads preclinical research study efforts.
-From *in vitro* potency, to *in vivo* biodistribution and efficacy studies, Ginny leads study design, execution, supervising CROs and data analysis.
+From *in vitro* potency assays to *in vivo* efficacy studies, Ginny leads study design, execution, and data analysis.
 An accomplished scientist in her field, Ginny holds multiple biomedical patents and awards.
 She has completed postdoctoral fellowships at UC Berkeley, Lawrence Berkeley National Laboratory, and the Institute of Atomic and Molecular Sciences in Taiwan.
 Ginny earned her B.S. in Plant Pathology and Microbiology from National Taiwan University, and her Ph.D. in Chemistry from the National Tsing-Hua University in Taiwan.
 In her free time Ginny enjoys attending the opera, symphony, and other musical performances.
     link: "https://www.linkedin.com/in/chichihkang "
     name: Ginny Kang, Ph.D.
     title: Sr. Scientist
     image: /img/portraits/mantrabio-6693.jpg
   - bio: Alex is an entrepreneur with over a decade’s experience in building life science businesses.
-Alex was Head of Commercialization at CellASIC (acquired by Merck KgAA), a UC Berkeley spin-out based on microfluidic organ-on-chip technology.
-Alex has also held senior product management and director level strategy positions within multiple life science companies.
+He was head of commercialization at CellASIC (acquired by Merck KgAA), a UC Berkeley microfluidic organ-on-chip technology spin-out, and has also held senior product management and strategy positions within multiple life science companies including Millipore Sigma and Fluidigm.
+Alex is proud to have worked with strong technical teams and led the development of platforms that have been awarded R&D100's New Product Award, the Laboratory Automation New Product Award, and *The Scientist's* Top 10 Innovations Award.
+Alex holds a B.S. in Bioengineering from UC Berkeley.
+As part of his morning routine, you'll find Alex practicing mindfulness in the Soto Zen Buddhism tradition and passing coffee up for a cold shower and a sparring session.
     link: https://www.linkedin.com/in/mokalex
     name: Alex Mok
     title: CEO & Co-founder